ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 // The current state of the editor.
 // The editor might be in one of the following states:
-// * `initializing` - before the first initialization, and after crashes, before the editor is ready.
+// * `initializing` - before the first initialization, and after crashes, before the editor is ready,
-// * `ready` - a state when a user can interact with the editor
+// * `ready` - a state when a user can interact with the editor,
-// * `crashed` - a state when an error occurs - it quickly changes to `initializing` or `crashedPermanently` depending on how many and how frequency errors have been caught recently.
+// * `crashed` - a state when an error occurs - it quickly changes to `initializing` or `crashedPermanently` depending on how many and how frequency errors have been caught recently,
 // * `crashedPermanently` - a state when the watchdog stops reacting to errors and keeps the editor crashed.
 // This property is observable. watchdog.state;